rxnnct/rxnnct/README.md

 ## About Me
-I'm a java backend developer.
+I'm a Java backend developer.
 I am currently working as a Java developer in the field of industrial railroad logistics (Jakarta EE + PL/SQL).
 In my spare time I develop and publish games made on Unity3D (C#).

 ### Experience